Misconduct Investigations and Disciplinary Measures Statistics

-CBSA Professional Standards reviews allegations of Code of Conduct violations by CBSA employees, and conducts Professional Standards Investigations as required; and provides direction to management on conducting less complex investigations.
+CBSA Professional Standards reviews allegations of Code of Conduct violations by CBSA employees, and conducts formal Professional Standards Investigations as required; and provides direction to management on conducting less complex investigations.
 The findings of these investigations are provided to CBSA Labour Relations who, in turn, take appropriate action when there is evidence of misconduct.

 The following chart provides statistical information on the number of professional standards investigations conducted and their outcome over the calendar year.

 When misconduct arises and it is determined that disciplinary measures are necessary, these are meant to be corrective in nature rather than punitive.
 Disciplinary measures are intended to motivate employees to adopt appropriate behaviour and encourage them to adhere to the high standards of conduct that the Agency has identified as necessary to deliver on its mandate.
 In certain cases, however, transgressions warrant termination.

 The following chart provides statistics on the disciplinary measures that were taken in for the entire Agency.

 |Year||Oral Reprimand||Written Reprimand||Suspension 5 days and less||Suspension